57th Annual Virtual Freedom Fund Awards Ceremony

 The NAACP Freedom Fund dinner began in 1953 (on a national level) as a ten year program to intensify efforts to complete the job of emancipation.
 The Jacksonville branch held its first Freedom Fund Dinner in the cafeteria of the Brewster Hospital in June 1963.
 The speaker was Medgar Evers, the heroic Mississippi Field Secretary.
 Less than a month later, he was killed by an assassin’s bullet.
 This prompted NAACP Chairman Bishop Stephen Spottswood to pay tribute to this gallant warrior at the NAACP Convention in Chicago, Illinois in July 1963.
 He did so by proclaiming that “the NAACP Fight Fund for Freedom continue until the job of emancipating our people is complete.”

-Nominations are now open for the 2022 Freedom Fund Awards!
+Nominations are now open for the 2023 Freedom Fund Awards!

 JACKSONVILLE BRANCH NAACP COMMUNITY AWARDS

-The deadline for submitting nominees forms is July 30, 2022.
+The deadline for submitting nominees forms is October 10th, 2023.

 Recipient will have a history of demonstrated exceptional service and devotion to the larger community (local, regional/state, national, or global), including volunteerism in community service and outreach with particular emphasis on the following criteria (priority should be given to activities within the last five years):